it3xl/bash-git-credential-helper/README.md

 ### Where I'm using it

-* Build-machines to run jobs under differenc accounts.
+* Build-machines to run jobs under different accounts.
 * Running scripts under different accounts.
-* Running from cron(s), at, PowerShell Scheduled Tasks and Jobs.
+* Running from cron(s), at or PowerShell Scheduled Tasks and Jobs.

 ### Main notes